clerk/javascript/packages/nextjs/README.md

 Set `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` to your Publishable Key in your `.env.local` file to make the environment variable accessible to the Provider.

-If you are using the previous version of Clerk keys, set `NEXT_PUBLIC_CLERK_FRONTEND_API` to your Frontend API in your `.env.local` file.

 ```sh
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_(test|live)_xxxxxxx
 ```